seemajune/js-basics-readme-v-000/README.md

 From your console (or Node terminal), simply type the code above into the prompt and hit `return`.
 There, you've run your first JavaScript code!

-## Web Inspector

-Want to play around with JavaScript, like we do Ruby in `IRB`?
-We can do that directly in our browser console.

-Open up Chrome and go to any website.
-Right click and select `Inspect` from the dropdown.
+Open up Chrome and on any tab (even a blank one) right click and select `Inspect` from the dropdown.
 From there, select the `console` tab:

 ![console](https://s3.amazonaws.com/learn-verified/console.png)